dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

 We set Generic -&gt; ROM to either an Apple ROM \(dumped from a real Mac\), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`.
 After install follow the [Fixing iServices](/post-install/iservices.md) page on how to find your real MAC Address)

-**Reminder that you want valid serial numbers but those not in use, you want to get a message back like: "Purchase Date not Validated"**
+**Reminder that you want either an invalid serial or valid serial numbers but those not in use, you want to get a message back like: "Invalid Serial" or "Purchase Date not Validated"**

 [Apple Check Coverage page](https://checkcoverage.apple.com)

 **Automatic**: YES

-* Generates PlatformInfo based on Generic section instead of DataHub, NVRAM, and SMBIOS sections
+* Generates Platforminfo based on Generic section instead of DataHub, NVRAM, and SMBIOS sections

+**Generic**:

 * **SpoofVendor**: YES
    * Swaps vendor field for Acidanthera, generally not safe to use Apple as a vendor in most case